 Born in Camp Springs, Maryland, and now living in Berlin, Paglen has a master’s degree in fine art from the Art Institute of Chicago and a doctorate in geography from the University of California Berkeley.

 A 2017 MacArthur Foundation “genius” grant recipient, Paglen has turned his research into five books about black-ops sites, state secrecy and military symbology.
 Among them is the 2009 Blank Spots on the Map: The Dark Geography of the Pentagon’s Secret World.

 Despite acclaim for the books, Paglen says his work is chiefly focused on art.
 “As the world gets more and more complicated, you have to do a lot of research to put yourself in the position to see something if you’re able to see it,” he says.

 Such as that spy satellite in his Pyramid Lake photograph.
 “Some of that work you do can look journalistic, or it can look academic, or it can look more gonzo than that,” he says.
 “But that’s where it comes from.”

 Throughout, says Jacob, Paglen is “carrying on the museum’s long record of critically examining America’s changing relation to its landscape in embracing the timely topics of privacy and surveillance.”

 Further, Jacob says “it also responds to Secretary David Skorton’s vision for the Smithsonian Institution as “a catalyst for convening a national conversation about the critical ideas of the day.”

 "Trevor Paglen: Sites Unseen," curated by John Jacob, continues at the Smithsonian American Art Museum in Washington, D.C. through January 6, 2019.
 It is scheduled to travel to The San Diego Museum of Contemporary Art Feb.
-21-June 2, 2019 and the Kunsthalle Wein in Vienna in fall 2019.
+21-June 2, 2019.